icylace/hyperapp-types-tests/README.md

 # Hyperapp Types Tests

 This is the [dtslint](https://github.com/microsoft/dtslint)-based types test suite for the [TypeScript](https://www.typescriptlang.org/) definitions used in [Hyperapp](https://hyperapp.dev/).
-A copy of the type definitions is kept here for the testing.
+A copy of the type definitions is kept here for the testing and may also include proposed changes.

-> STATUS: The type definition kept here is the one currently proposed in https://github.com/jorgebucaran/hyperapp/pull/1051

 ## Setup & Usage